nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * `add exam by 10-22-2017 1500 p/1`
 * `add exam by 10-22-2017 1500 p/1 d/SR1`
 * `add exam by 10-22-2017 1500 p/1 d/SR1 t/CS2010`<br>
-  Add a priority 1 task named "exam" that starts now and end by 22 October 2017 1500 with description "SR1" and tag "CS2010" into task list.
+  Add a priority 1 pending task named "exam" that starts now and end by 22 October 2017 1500 with description "SR1" and tag "CS2010" into task list.

 #### Adding a pending task with both START DATE & TIME + END DATE & TIME